rachejazz/rachejazz.github.io/_posts/2020-08-30-IPCWithGNU.md

 <span class="figcaption_hack">neighbour1.c.gcov</span>

 Owkay..time for repentance.
 Now it’s time to employ `gdb` .
-Did you notice that the user opted to spare the life of his fellow neighbour.
+Did you notice that the user opted to spare the life of his fellow neighbour?

 > Can’t he be let go once?
 A second chance?
 Why so cruel?